sgill08/sgill08.github.io/_pages/about.md

 ## Volunteer experience
 -Helped with open houses for my magnet program.
+(Toured groups around the school while explaining about the ITOA program)

 -Marched in fourth of July parades.
+(Marched in multiple 4th of July parades with my high school's marching band)

 -Helped with holiday shops, book fairs and concession stands.
+(Helped setup the holiday shop, Helped keep shelves organized and help customer find merchandise, and Helped serve food and take money from customers.)

--NHS Arts and Crafts fair
-  -Helped people pack up items and take them back to their cars.
+-NHS Arts and Crafts fair (Helped people pack up items and take them back to their cars.)
 ## Achivements
 -Certified in Oracle SQL